 Salaries incurred after the end date of the award will not be funded.

 Applicants should no longer include Open Access costs as part of their stage 2 detailed budget research costs.

-Further information is available in the Open Access Funding Guidance.
+Find further information in the Open Access Funding Guidance.

 Risk management and assurance